zfifteen/cognitive-number-theory/white_paper.md

 The perception and processing of mathematical concepts by cognitive systems—whether human or artificial—often involves systematic distortions that reflect underlying structural complexities.
 Traditional number theory focuses on abstract mathematical properties, but the cognitive experience of working with numbers reveals patterns of difficulty, perception, and processing that suggest a deeper geometric structure to the mathematical landscape.

 This paper introduces a computational framework that models cognitive distortions in number perception using a curvature-based approach inspired by differential geometry.
-Our central hypothesis is that the perceived "difficulty" or "complexity" of mathematical numbers can be quantified through a curvature function that captures local geometric properties of the discrete number sequence.
+My central hypothesis is that the perceived "difficulty" or "complexity" of mathematical numbers can be quantified through a curvature function that captures local geometric properties of the discrete number sequence.

 ### 1.1 Motivation